deepset-ai/haystack/CONTRIBUTING.md

 hatch run test:unit test/test_logging.py::TestSkipLoggingConfiguration::test_skip_logging_configuration
 ```

-We also use tools to ensure consistent code style, quality and static type checking.
+We also use tools to ensure consistent code style, quality, and static type checking.
 The quality of your code will be
 tested by the CI, but once again, running the checks locally will speed up the review cycle.
 To check your code you
 can run: